 After all, we know that in winter, the outdoors are mostly cold and damp.
 However, the indoor air during winter is too dry.

 So, should I use a humidifier in the winter?
-Yes you should.
-When you crank the heater, it produces hot dry air.
+When you turn on the heating, it warms but dries air.
 That is why you need to increase the indoor humidity.
-It is important that indoor humidity is kept at between 50 and 60 percent during winter.
+A humidifier is going to help you keep indoor relative humidity between 30 and 55 percent.

 A humidifier is supposed to increase the moisture content in the air.
 Most people wonder why it is paramount to have one in winter when it is already cold and damp.

 In winter, you will turn up the heating.
 And you will feel all warm and comfortable.
 This warmth and comfort brings with it a few problems.

 As a result, you inhale dry air.
 This can hurt your airways, especially if you have a cold, or asthma, or something.
 That is why we have the best humidifiers for colds.

 Dry air also has other disadvantages.
 One of them is that it sucks the moisture out of your skin.
 This leaves your skin feeling chapped and itchy.